Kevin Blackwell: Playing career

+Coaching career

-Coaching
+Coaching under Warnock

 At the end of the season, Warnock moved to Huddersfield Town and in August 1993, Blackwell once again joined him, this time taking on coaching duties in addition to his playing role.
 His playing opportunities were limited to three full league appearances, plus another two as a substitute.

 In August 1995, Blackwell followed Warnock to Plymouth Argyle on a free transfer and was appointed player-youth coach.
 Warnock left in February 1997, but Blackwell remained at Argyle, working as assistant manager to Mick Jones.
 He remained registered as a player, solely as a precautionary measure, but in March 1998 returned to full-time training as emergency cover for Argyle's only keeper Jon Sheffield.
 He was never called upon and ended his career after 24 league appearances for Argyle.

 In June 1998, Jones was sacked after Plymouth's relegation, and a month later Blackwell also left with new manager Kevin Hodges wanting to appoint his own management team, which was understandable given how well Hodges and Steve McCall had worked together at Torquay United the previous season.

 By now Neil Warnock was manager of Bury, and Blackwell was soon appointed goalkeeping coach at Bury, eventually becoming assistant manager.
 In October 1998, Blackwell found himself making headlines from an incident that had happened during his time at Huddersfield.
 He was taken to court by the family of a girl whose arm was broken by one of his stray shots during the warm-up.
 Soon after Torquay chairman Mike Bateson banned his own players from shooting at the goals during the pre-match warm up and the case was delayed so an out of court settlement could be reached.

 In December 1999, Neil Warnock was appointed manager of Sheffield United and took Blackwell with him as his assistant.
 In September 2000, Blackwell's thoughts were turned to playing again, he was still registered as a player and due to injuries was the only cover for the Blades' first choice keeper.